 Environmentally-conscious manufacturing: The processes involved in creating textiles, especially high-performing ones, are often pretty harsh on the environment, using lots of water, chemicals, and energy, and leaving behind waste.
 Look for brands that are using more earth-friendly processes that reduce their impact.

-Non-toxic dyes: The dyes used to color your standard pair of leggings aren’t good for the earth—or you.
-Look for natural and/or non-toxic alternatives.
+Non-toxic dyes and finishes: The dyes used to color your standard pair of leggings aren’t good for the earth—or you.
+Look for natural and/or non-toxic alternatives and certifications.

 Fair labor and transparency: As with everything you buy, check for fair labor practices.
 Look for brands that prioritize transparency (do they tell you where their apparel is made?) and certifications like Fair Trade and SA8000.